-However, I am convinced that the pursuit of such structures is in vain.
+I am convinced that the pursuit of such structures is vain.
 An alleged structure of this kind is very hard to pinpoint.
-As for the human mind, speaking about its "structure" is usually somewhat metaphorical, for mind, of course, is not something we could easily seize and anatomize.
-(We can, of course, seize and anatomize the brain, but seeking logical structures therein is not a very promising enterprise.)
+As for human mind, speaking about its "structure" is usually somewhat metaphorical, for mind, of course, is not something we could easily seize and anatomize.
+(We can, of course, seize and anatomize the brain, but seeking logical structures there is not a very promising enterprise.)
 And there is always the danger that what we "find" in the mind is what we have projected there.
-(As Wittgenstein, 1953, §295, put it: "When we look into ourselves as we do philosophy, we often get to see just such a picture.
+(As (Wittgenstein, 1953), §295, put it: "When we look into ourselves as we do philosophy, we often get to see just such a picture.
 A full-blown pictorial representation of our grammar.
 Not facts; but as it were illustrated turns of speech.")

-As for the world, we already have elaborated theories of its structures - produced by physics.
+As for the real world, we have elaborated theories of its structures - produced by physics.
 We know that matter consists of atoms and they consist of various subatomic particles.
 Why should the world have also a different structure to be tracked by logic?
 When we see a tree, then we can see it as a "complex object", but it would be a complex of a trunk, branches etc. (or perhaps a very complex structure of atoms, as physics would suggest to us), not of a substance and a couple of properties.
-Of course, we can see it also in the latter way, but it will be because we need something for our sentences or formulas to directly correspond to9.
+Of course, we can see it even in the latter way, but it will be because we need something for our sentences or formulas to correspond to.

-My claim is that the ultimate source of the authority of logic comes from our argumentative practices, which are themselves in the focus of logic - viz. from the norms inherent to them.
-The reason is that GOGAR is a practice in the sense discussed above - already before one starts to do any theory of GOGAR, the game is, to use the famous phrase of Sellars (1963, p.
-212), "fraught with ought".
-To be sure though, it is not the case that logicians simply pick up the norms and use them directly to arbitrate with - the norms inherent to the practices are often blurry, so logicians must bring them to a clear shape, which is a non-trivial enterprise10.
+What I claim is that the ultimate source of the authority of logic comes from our argumentative practices, which are in focus of logic, themselves - viz. from the norms inherent to them.
+It is, to be sure, not the case that logicians would simply pick up the norms

-8 While Boole (1854), presenting his "calculus of logic" talks directly about "laws of thought", Russell (1919, pp. 169-70), famously claimed that "logic is concerned with the real world just as truly as zoology, though with its more abstract and general features".
-And both views remain influential.
-For instance Hanna (2006) urges an universal "logic faculty" (akin to Chomsky's "language faculty") engraved somewhere within the human mind/brain; whereas Maddy (2014, p. ix), for example, argues that "logic is grounded in the structure of our contingent world; our basic cognitive machinery is tuned by evolutionary pressures to detect that structure where it occurs."
+&lt;sup>4 While Boole (1854), presenting his "calculus of logic" talks directly about "laws of thought", Russell (1919), 169-70, famously claimed that "logic is concerned with the real world just as truly as zoology, though with its more abstract and general features".
+And both the views keep to be influential.
+For instance Hanna (2006) urges an universal "logic faculty" (akin to Chomsky's "language faculty") engraved somewhere within human mind/brain; whereas Maddy (2014), p. ix, for example, argues that "logic is grounded in the structure of our contingent world; our basic cognitive machinery is tuned by evolutionary pressures to detect that structure where it occurs."

-9 "Sentence-shaped objects" as Rorty (1998, p.
-35), put it (ascribing the wording to Strawson).
+&lt;sup>5 "Sentence-shaped objects" as Rorty (1998), p.
+35, put it (ascribing the wording to Strawson).